Chapmip/micropython-stm32-iol/README.md

 ### `iol.RegArr.dump()`

-Dump in a human-friendly format the contents of all of the STM32 registers associated with the `iol.RegArr` object assigned to `reg_arr_obj`:
+Dump in human-friendly format the contents of all of the STM32 registers associated with the `iol.RegArr` object assigned to `reg_arr_obj`:

     reg_arr_obj.dump()